LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 between *loading* and *using* a resource with the loader file being the central point that loads all application resources (complex applications often use a *hierarchy* of loader files but the main idea remains the same).

-For example, assume that we need to call predicates defined in a CLP(FD) Prolog library, which can be loaded using ``library(clpfd)`` as the file specification.
+As an example, assume that we need to call predicates defined in a CLP(FD) Prolog library, which can be loaded using ``library(clpfd)`` as the file specification.
 In the loader file, we would add: